 Since both rebates have a point value assigned to them, it's pretty easy to figure out which option gives your points the best value since all you'll need to do is see how much value transferring rewards would give you.

 In the case of my example, transferring my Membership Rewards Points to Delta SkyMiles for that specific flight would have given me a value of 1.25 points.
 So using either rebate would have benefited me more than transferring.

 Delta Airlines Benefit

 Delta is the sponsored airline of the American Express Travel Portal.
-When you use your AMEX Membership Rewards Points to pay for your flights, you'll still earn Delta SkyMiles as well as Medallion Qualifying Miles, Medallion Qualifying Segments, and Medallion Qualifying Dollars.
-So if you're working towards Delta Medallion Status and you want credit for everything on award flights, redeeming your Membership Rewards Points for flights on Delta using the American Express Travel Portal is the way better option.
+When you use your AMEX Membership Rewards Points to pay for your flights, you'll still earn Delta SkyMiles as well as Medallion Qualifying Miles (MQMs), Medallion Qualifying Segments (MQSs), and Medallion Qualifying Dollars (MQDs).

 Membership Rewards Insider Fares

 You can use Membership Rewards Points to book hotel stays through the American Express Travel Portal.
-If you have the AMEX Platinum Card, AMEX Business Platinum Card, AMEX Centurion Card, or AMEX Business Cenurion Card, you'll be able to book stays at Fine Hotels & Resorts properties at a value of 1 cent per point which is pretty good value.
+If you have The Platinum Card® from American Express, The Business Platinum Card® from American Express, American Express Centurion Card, or American Express Business Centurion Card, you'll be able to book stays at Fine Hotels & Resorts properties at a value of 1 cent per point which is pretty good value.

 Fine Hotels & Resorts

 Room upgrades, daily breakfast for two people, guaranteed 4pm late check-out, noon check-in, complimentary Wi-Fi, and a unique property amenity, such as a spa or food & beverage credit comes with Fine Hotels & Resorts reservations.
-These benefits are specific to Platinum and Platinum Business cardholders.
+These benefits are available to personal and business cardholders of Centurion and Platinum cards.